 Darwin a product of his time.

-Charles Darwin was born in to reasonably comfortable family and in many ways he face the some sort of family developmental issues that most people do.
-His father was a doctor, however his mother died while Darwin was still a boy of 8 years.
+Charles Darwin was born into a reasonably comfortable family and in many ways, he faces the same sort of family developmental issues that most people do.
+His father was a doctor, however, his mother died while Darwin was still a boy of 8 years.
 His father was continually concerned that Charles was not motivated enough.
 His Father pushed him into medical school, which did not hold up well for Darwin.
-Although we was an extremely bright young man he struggled in formal academics and after failing out twice, his Father still insisted Darwin continue his education.
+Although we were an extremely bright young man he struggled in formal academics and after failing out twice, his Father still insisted Darwin continue his education.
 It was at this time Darwin took up the study of Theology at Cambridge.
 Darwin studied theology with greater academic success yet still somewhat struggled with structured university learning in general.
-Despite his struggles it would be at Cambridge that Darwin would be exposed to the ideas of Naturalism and the “Enlightenment” that would make huge impacts on his life’s work.
+Despite his struggles, it would be at Cambridge that Darwin would be exposed to the ideas of Naturalism and the “Enlightenment” that would make huge impacts on his life’s work.
 (1)

 In The Origin’s of Species Darwin attempts to take a look at his observation of how species can evolve.
 For the most part in this book, Darwin is careful about what he says and how he says it.
 One can assume Darwin may have rightfully understood the impact such a book could make.
 In Origins of Species Darwin is drawing from his experiences on the HMS Beagle and his observation of the Galapagos Islands birds as well as domesticated animals.
 Darwin forms the idea that animals evolve from lower forms rather than are designed.
 The book attempts to map out how it is that offspring are passed characteristics from their parents that are then either beneficial or non-beneficial to the survival or the offspring.
 The idea is the Natural Selection occurs leaving survival to the offspring that inherits the best traits.
 Where Darwin fails is that he offers no empirical proof that this process leads to the formation of new species, I.e., fish evolving into frogs and so forth.
 All Origin’s of Species can lay claim to is that natural selection passes what we now call genetic traits to offspring, and some of these traits allow for better survival than others.
 This is not a new idea in any age.
 The only difference here is the claim this causes the formation of new species as the old die out.

 The greater point I am making is simply Darwinism did not emerge in a vacuum, as many mistakenly think.
-When we look at the events leading up to Darwin’s teachings we can see that science alone was not the only tool that formed his position, that in fact religion, philosophy, the Enlightenment influence, and new emerging theories all played apart in coloring Darwin’s interpretation of his observations.
+When we look at the events leading up to Darwin’s teachings we can see that science alone was not the only tool that formed his position, that in fact religion, philosophy, the Enlightenment influence, and new emerging theories all played a part in coloring Darwin’s interpretation of his observations.
 Almost 150 years later, with all our advances and resources his theory is still not proven, nor disproven empirically.
-However, with huge missing gaps in the theory like, transitional fossils, nor any directly or indirectly observing the evolution from one species to another (only mutations or micro) Darwin’s theory should not be treated as proven.
+However, with huge missing gaps in the theory like transitional fossils, nor any directly or indirectly observing the evolution from one species to another (only mutations or micro) Darwin’s theory should not be treated as proven.
 Perhaps, the future will bring forward new information to prove Darwin correct, and maybe not.
-Meanwhile a new generation of scientist are now emerging who are growing seriously concerned and cautious about our lack of progress in proving Darwin and evolution in general.
-Among them are some like Dr, Arhture Jones, Dr. Timothy Standdish, Dr. A Roth together with over 50 others decorates in Science, have recently took the stand to denounce evolution with a collective work, “Why Fifty Scientist choose to Believe in Creation”.
-Only the future will tell, if Darwin will stand the test of time.
+Meanwhile, a new generation of scientist is now emerging who are growing seriously concerned and cautious about our lack of progress in proving Darwin and evolution in general.
+Among them are some like Dr, Arthur Jones, Dr. Timothy Standdish, Dr. A Roth together with over 50 others decorates in Science, have recently taken the stand to denounce evolution with a collective work, “Why Fifty Scientist choose to Believe in Creation”.
+Only the future will tell if Darwin will stand the test of time.
 However, what is already clear is Darwin was a product of his time.

 What we do know now is that history shows Darwin was a failed medical student with his only formal education in theology, not science.
 Theologians make theology, not science.
 So we must now ask ourselves is Darwinism really a scientific theory or really just a new religion that was the crowning jewel of the age of “enlightenment”?
 After all, it is a belief system, based equally on observation and faith in particular pre-held hypotheses, how is that any different than any other religion of the world?